Polymathing/Maicon_Data_Science_Portfolio/README.md

 # Maicon_Portfolio

 # Data Science Bootcamp: Project Overview
-• Project intended to document my learning progress, covering mainly the topics on Machine Learning and Deep Learning.
+• Intended to document my learning progress, covering mainly the topics on Machine Learning and Deep Learning:

 • 1.
 Linear regression: predicting students' performance in college (GPA) based on their previous performance (SAT) and their attendance.